quan4444/fiber_network_active_contraction/README.md

 ## Skills used from class <a name="install"></a>
-For this final project, the skills I used from class are: implementation of mechanic problems in FEniCSx, validating FEM solution against analytical solution, setting up GitHub repositories, organize files based on Test-Driven Development, meshing.
+For this final project, the skills I used from class are: implementation of mechanic problems in FEniCSx, validating FEM solution against analytical solution, setting up GitHub repositories, organize and test files based on Test-Driven Development, meshing.